WinVector/zmPDSwR/Bookdata/README.md

 ## Derived works (no claim of license on these):

  * bxBooks.RData     : R-binary version of Book-Crossing dataset.
- * bookdata.tsv    : tab-separated file containing customer book ratings by title and numerical rating
+ * bookdata.tsv.gz   : gzipped tab-separated file containing customer book ratings by title and numerical rating

 ## Our additional documentation, notes, code, and example data: